maarten-pennings/howto/README.md

 # How to
 Assortment of "How to xxx" I want to remember.

+## Commodore 64 string storage

+How does the C64 store strings.
+Section [C64strings](C64strings) explains this.

 ## Commodore 64 drives

 The 1541 disk drive for the commodore 64 is "smart".